-Learners should be aiming to sit the exams for Unit 1 and Unit 2 as detailed in the course timetable, however there is flexibility on when you can sit exams built into the qualification.
+The exact dates for the 2026-2027 exams are still to be confirmed by the RHS.
+The exams run 3 times a year, usually in early October, early February and late June.
+Learners should be aiming to sit the exams for Unit 1 and Unit 2 as detailed in the course timetable, however there is flexibility built into the qualification as to when you can sit exams.